davidpalves/davidpalves/README.md

 - 🖥️ I work as a Backend Software Engineer.
 - 🐍 I'm a co-organizer of my local Python community (PUG-PE).
 - 📖 My current readings are about secure software development and design patterns.
-- 🧑‍💻 Alongside Python, I'm currently playing around with Golang and Rust.
+- 🧑‍💻 Alongside Python, I'm currently working with Golang.
 - 👨🏽‍🎓 I am a Computer Science student at UFRPE.

 📫 Reach me at: